enspyrco/gather-game-client-code/README.md

 Changes aren't publicly announced, so people working with the websocket API may find it useful to be able to see the relevant changes in a new version.

+## Instructions

+For each new version:

+Run `update_all.sh`
+Commit with message "Update all"
+Run `update_special.sh`
+Commit with message "Update special"

 ## Updating

 ### Scripts